NVIDIA/spark-rapids/docs/compatibility.md

 starting with 3.1.0 these are now integral types such as `Int.MaxValue` so this has slightly affected the valid range of values and now differs slightly from the behavior on GPU in some cases.

-Starting from 22.06 this conf is enabled, to disable this operation on the GPU when using Spark 3.1.0 or later, set [`spark.rapids.sql.castFloatToIntegralTypes.enabled`](additional-functionality/advanced_configs.md#sql.castFloatToIntegralTypes.enabled) to `false`.
+This configuration is enabled by default.
+To disable this operation on the GPU set [`spark.rapids.sql.castFloatToIntegralTypes.enabled`](additional-functionality/advanced_configs.md#sql.castFloatToIntegralTypes.enabled) to `false`.

-This configuration setting is ignored when using Spark versions prior to 3.1.0.

 ### Float to String